TIMELINE-Spain's economic crisis

-- In 2007 Spain had a public account surplus of over 2
+2007: -- Spain has a public account surplus of more than 2

 Early 2009: - Standard & Poor's is the first credit rating